randomblast/drupal-facebook/README.txt

 you must hit submit (even with no changes) just to get Drupal to refresh its list of where the themes are located.

+If you _still_ see CSS Errors or HTML Errors, most likely the fb_fbml theme is still not being used.
+This can happen if the theme is initialized before fb.module is initialized.
+To avoid this, don't have any code directly in your .module files, put that code in hook_init instead.
+And if still necessary, lower the weight of the fb module in your system table.
+See http://drupal.org/node/187868

 If you see "The page you requested was not found."
 Make sure the canvas page you specified agrees exactly with the canvas page assigned